pengqiannan/Modeling-bacterial-interactions/README.md

 Code availability
 -------
-The codes for pFBA, dFBA and memote evaluation can be found in Modeling-bacterial-interactions/code.
+The codes for pFBA, dFBA, memote evaluation and bacterial 16S rRNA gene amplicon sequencing analysi can be found in Modeling-bacterial-interactions/code.

 Data availability
 -------